-You are currently on Marc Grange's website.
+Introduction: You are currently on Marc Grange's website.

 The purpose of the presentation is to introduce some interesting applications of databases in the field of humanities.
 The use of a data model to structure information, here the relational model, allows to work with SQL language for the extraction and production of relevant information relating to the studied field.
-This "generic" approach utilizes DBMS (DataBases Management Systems) properties to avoid developing specific applications.
+This "generic" approach uses DBMS (DataBases Management Systems) properties to avoid developing specific apps.
 Four examples, linked to the humanities and social sciences, will be presented successively:

 |- In Sociology||: Processing of surveys|

 |- In Psychology||: Affinity relationships|